Golan Heights Law

 The Golan Heights Law (חוק רמת הגולן) is the Israeli law which applies Israel's government and laws to the Golan Heights.
 It was ratified by the Knesset by a vote of 63–21, on 14 December 1981.
-Although the law did not use the term, it was considered by the international community and some members of the Israeli opposition as an annexation of the territory and illegitimate.
+Although the law did not use the term, it was considered by the international community and some members of the Israeli opposition as an annexation of the territory and therefore illegitimate.
+The government of Syria said that the law amounted to "an act of war."

 Background

 The Golan Heights is a geographic area in southwestern Syria.
-The Druze are a ethnoreligious community with a strong presence in the Golan Heights, the north of Israel, and the south of Syria.
+The Druze are an ethnoreligious community with a strong presence in the Golan Heights, the north of Israel, and the south of Syria.
 The Heights have been continuously militarily occupied by Israel since Israel's victory over an Arab coalition that included Syria in the 1967 Six-Day War.
 The Israeli occupation and annexation has been repeatedly condemned by the United Nations and the international community.
 Since its occupation began, the Israeli government has promoted Israeli settlements in the Golan Heights, with around 7000 settlers present by 1981.
 In February 1981, a poll by The Jerusalem Post found that 68,3% of Israelis supported the occupation of the Heights.

 In 1979, Israel signed a peace treaty with Egypt, which included Israeli withdrawal from the Sinai Peninsula, which had also been occupied following the Six-Day War.

 In March 1981, the far-right Tehiya party presented a bill to the Knesset calling for Israel to annex the Golan Heights.
 The bill was defeated by 45 to 14, with 5 absentions and 56 MKs not present at the vote.
 Most MKs of the Likud-led government coalition, including Israeli Prime Minister Menachem Begin, voted against the bill.
 Minister of Agriculture Ariel Sharon and Foreign Affairs and Security Committee chair Moshe Arens, however, voted in favour of the bill.
-In June 1981, the 1981 Israeli legislative election was held, resulting in the Likud-led coalition under Begin retaining power and forming the Nineteenth government of Israel.
+In June 1981, the 1981 Israeli legislative election was held, resulting in the Likud-led coalition under Begin retaining power and forming the nineteenth government of Israel.